Loot From 120 Days on Medium

 Let’s analyze the results from this period and compare them to the aggregate.

 The Last 30 Days

-17,700 views (7,500 reads)
+- 17,700 views (7,500 reads).

-62 out of 100 followers (required for a Medium Partnership).
+- 62 out of 100 followers (required for a Medium Partnership).

-At the current rate, it will take me 74 more days to become eligible for a Medium Partnership: A month earlier from the last estimated rate.
+At the current rate, it will take me 74 more days to become eligible for a Medium Partnership: A month earlier than the last estimated rate.
 I may be able to release more content in order to achieve this goal faster.
 So after 120 days on Medium, I am reminded (for the fourth time) that I have the potential to make money on Medium.